 We strongly encourage using a compressor or other dynamics processing on your audio.
 This can be tricky to implement for an impromptu live stream, but for pre-produced audio content, dynamic range compression can be applied easily.
 Compressors are tools that reduce the differences between extreme loud and quiet parts of a recording.
 When used correctly, compressors create a psychoacoustic effect that makes the audio sound more “present”.
 Compressors can create better consistency between each syllable spoken in a vocal recording, offering clear, highly intelligible diction.
 They’re used almost universally on radio broadcasts, television, cinema, and popular music recording.
 They keep the audio clear, focused, and easy to comprehend, which means your audience can listen to your content with the least amount of effort to stay engaged.

 Note: Dynamic range compression shouldn’t be confused with data compression, which decreases the amount of data used to represent a digital audio signal, and typically reduces sound quality as a result.

-The goal here is to improve audience attention and engagement by a few percents through the use of simple audio recording techniques.
-If you have compelling content and a dedicated audience, you could likely get away with yelling into a broken microphone from 30 feet away.
+The goal here is to improve audience attention and engagement by a few percent through the use of simple audio recording techniques.
+If you have compelling content and a dedicated audience, you could likely get away with much less.
 For those of you who value your message and seek to maximize listener attention and engagement, use these techniques to improve your audience’s listening experience.
 Your content is still the most important element of your message, but using the right recording methods makes it more easily digestible.